kaidolex/quevault_app/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom license that allows personal use only.
+Commercial use and redistribution are restricted.
+See the [LICENSE](LICENSE) file for full details.

 ## 🆘 Support